smkaiser/gcd-courseproject/CodeBook.md

 List of Activities | `test/y_test.txt`       | `train/y_train.txt`
 Sensor Measurements| `test/X_test.txt`       | `train/X_train.txt`

-In addition, activity labels (walking, running, etc.) are loaded from `activity_labels.txt`, and column labels for measurements are loaded from `features.txt`.
+In addition, activity labels (walking, standing, etc.) are loaded from `activity_labels.txt`, and column labels for measurements are loaded from `features.txt`.

 Test and Training data are separate in the input data, but are merged in this analysis.